Charts and Metrics

-Simulations of our strategies with historical data, so-called Backtests, are useful methods to analyze how the portfolios performed under various past market conditions.
+Simulations of our strategies with historical data, so-called Backtests, are useful methods to analyze how the portfolios performed under past market conditions.
 However, even though markets go through cycles, history does not repeat itself exactly.
-Monte-Carlo Simulations address this issue by calculating the probabilities of achieving specific results based on random experiments.
+Monte-Carlo Simulations address this issue by analyzing the range of possible outcomes based on given confidence intervals.

-For aggressive stock growth strategies, we typically use a proxy for the overall stock market.
-Specifically, we use S&P 500 ETFs, which capture capital gains as well as dividends paid.
+We typically use a proxy for the overall stock market for aggressive stock growth strategies.
+Specifically, we use S&P 500 ETFs, which capture capital gains and dividends paid.
 This benchmark reflects that typical growth portfolios build on stocks, and we expect growth strategies to have a positive correlation to the stock market.
 Further, the benchmark allows a direct comparison of the strategy's ability to handle recession periods.

 For less aggressive or cross-asset strategies, we use a Vanilla 60/40 portfolio.
 This benchmark reflects the goal of reducing portfolio volatility and is relevant because stock/bond portfolios are the ubiquitous approach to portfolio construction.

-Before selecting a portfolio, it is sure a good idea to review and understand many (if not all) of the metrics we provide for our portfolios.
-But sometimes we need a quicker way to compare the characteristics of portfolios.
+Before selecting a portfolio, reviewing and understanding many (if not all) of the metrics we provide for our portfolios is a good idea.
+But sometimes, we need a quicker way to compare the characteristics of portfolios.

-The risk-adjusted metrics above fit this bill as they relate the historical returns with the risk taken to achieve these returns.
-However, to select portfolios, it is helpful to consider returns and risks separately.
+The risk-adjusted metrics above fit this bill as they relate the historical returns with the risk taken to achieve them.
+However, when selecting portfolios, it is helpful to consider returns and risks separately.
 Our portfolio-comparison chart does just that: On the horizontal axis, it shows the portfolio risk.
-Portfolios with lower risks are to the left, and portfolios with higher risks to the right.
+Portfolios with lower risks are to the left, and portfolios with higher risks are to the right.
 On the vertical axis, the chart shows the portfolio returns.
-Higher returns on the top, and lower returns on the bottom.
-Because returns and risks are somewhat related, there is a natural tendency for portfolios with higher returns to also have higher risks.
+Higher returns are on the top, and lower returns are on the bottom.
+Because returns and risks are somewhat related, there is a natural tendency for portfolios with higher returns also to have higher risks.

 TuringTrader.com offers a steadily growing selection of portfolios and strategies, along with background information, references, and daily updated charts and metrics.
 We very much hope that this guide helps you digest this wealth of information.